 Landscapes Old and New explores the genre of landscape painting as it has changed over time.
 This selection showcases a variety of cultures and time periods, offering an opportunity to experience artists' diverse and powerful decisions - some subtle, some bold - as they portray Europe, Asia and America.

-New England Seascapes (coming summer of 2019!) will showcase and interpret a selection of beautiful images by several prominent 19th century American artists, Winslow Homer, Edward Hopper and Martin Johnson Heade, to name a few.
+Early New England Seascapes (new summer of 2019!) showcases and interprets a selection of beautiful images by several prominent 19th Century American artists, Fitz Henry Lane, Winslow Homer, and Edward Hopper to name a few.

 The Allure of Watercolor offers a wide range of watercolor images from accomplished artists of earlier times, to well-known American artists of the 19th and 20th centuries.
 See how different approaches and techniques have achieved powerful and beautiful results in this challenging medium.